Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

 Our framework extends the autoDML approach of \citet{chernozhukov2021automatic} for generalized linear regression models by allowing loss functions that depend on unknown nuisance parameters.
-It accommodates functionals of treatment effect modifiers—such as the conditional average treatment effect (CATE), conditional relative risk, and conditional log-odds difference—which arise as M-estimands for suitable orthogonal losses \citep{nekipelov2022regularised, van2024combining}.
-While treatment effect modifiers can be expressed in terms of the outcome regression, a key advantage of targeting them directly through the loss is that it simplifies estimation under semiparametric models by appropriately choosing the model class \(\mathcal{H}\).
-For instance, partially linear models for the outcome regression correspond to specifying a parametric linear class for the CATE.
+It accommodates functionals of treatment effect modifiers, such as the conditional average treatment effect (CATE), conditional relative risk, and conditional log-odds difference, which arise as M-estimands under suitable orthogonal losses \citep{nekipelov2022regularised, van2024combining}.
+Although these treatment effect modifiers can be expressed in terms of the outcome regression, a key advantage of targeting them directly through the loss is that doing so can simplify estimation under semiparametric models by allowing the model class \(\mathcal{H}\) to be tailored to the relevant nuisance components.
+For example, partially linear models for the outcome regression correspond to optimizing over a linear class for the CATE.

 \begin{example}[Functionals in semiparametric regression models] Let \(g: \mathbb{R} \to \mathbb{R}\) be a known link function, and suppose the outcome regression \(\mu_0\) satisfies the semiparametric model \(g(\mu_0(A, X)) = h_0(X) + A \tau_0(X)\), where \(h_0 := g(\mu_0(0, \cdot))\) is unrestricted and \(\tau_0 \in \mathcal{T} \subset L^2(P_{0,X})\).
 In the binary case with a logistic link, \cite{chernozhukov2021automatic} use the binomial log-likelihood loss \(\ell_{\text{loglik}}(z, \theta) := \log(1 + \exp(\theta(a, x))) - y \theta(a, x)\) to estimate functionals of \(\mu_0\).
 However, often we care only about a functional \(\psi_0(\tau_0)\) of the treatment effect modifier \(\tau_0\).
 Rather than modeling the entire outcome regression, we can directly target \(\tau_0\), which is an M-estimand for the orthogonal loss \citep{nekipelov2022regularised}: